Orwell Prize: Special prizes

 In addition to the four regular prizes, the judges may choose to award a special prize.

 In 2007, BBC's Newsnight programme was given a special prize, the judges noting, "When we were discussing the many very fine pieces of journalism that were submitted Newsnight just spontaneously emerged in our deliberations as the most precious and authoritative home for proper reporting of important stories, beautifully and intelligently crafted by journalists of rare distinction."

 In 2008, Clive James was given a special award.

 In 2009, Tony Judt was given a lifetime achievement award.

 In 2012, a posthumous award was made to Christopher Hitchens, his book Arguably having been longlisted that year.'

 In 2013, Marie Colvin received a special prize for On the Front Line.
 She had been killed earlier that year while on assignment in Homs, Syria.

 In 2014, the Guardian columnist Jonathan Freedland was given a special award, after having been shortlisted for the Journalism Prize that year.

+In 2023, photographer Craig Easton was given a special award for his long term commitment to 'exposing Britain's social evils' for his work Thatcher's Children.